 - Post-traumatic stress disorder

 Not only are explosion injuries painful, explosions have the potential of being deadly.
 Blocked exits are often a cause of fatalities from explosions.
 An ineffective evacuation plan or not having an evacuation plan at all may also cause a death in an explosion.

 Anytime a loved one dies, the family suffers tremendous harm.
 Aside from grieving their loved one’s death, family members will be greatly affected financially, especially if the person who died was the primary financial provider.
 In such instances, the family members of the deceased may file a wrongful death claim to hold the at-fault party accountable.
 Possible recoveries in a wrongful death claim include:

 - Lost earning capacity

 - Funeral expenses

 - Long-term financial losses

 - Loss of employment benefits

 Even if you are unsure if you have a case, it is recommended you consult with an Explosion Lawyer to help guide you through your next steps.

-If you have been injured or a loved one has been injured or killed in a fire or explosion due to the negligence of another party, you may be able to hold that them accountable and file a claim to recover your losses.
-We have a team of compassionate attorneys, on staff nurses and private investigators that will heavily invest in your case not only to fight for maximum compensation but make sure you get the best medical treatment for a healthy recovery.
+If you have been injured or a loved one has been injured or killed in a fire or explosion due to the negligence of another party, you may be able to hold them accountable and file a claim to recover your losses.
+We have a team of compassionate attorneys, on-staff nurses and private investigators that will heavily invest in your case not only to fight for maximum compensation but to make sure you get the best medical treatment for a healthy recovery.
 We are available 24 hours a day, seven days a week.
 Contact us today for a free case evaluation.
-We care, we can help.
+We care, and we can help.